 Pailin Chua-oon Rinfret

-Païlin is originally from Thailand and Quebec but grew up in Bangladesh.
-She joined the EMRIRB as a Program Officer in April 2018 and became the Director in April 2019.
-She holds a Master’s in Indigenous Impact Assessment from the University of Otago in New Zealand, where her research focused on community-led cultural impact assessment.
+Païlin is originally from Thailand and Quebec but grew up most of her life in Bangladesh.
+She joined the EMRIRB as a Program Officer in April 2018 and became the Director in September 2018.
+She holds a Master’s Degree in Indigenous Impact Assessment from the University of Otago in New Zealand, where her research focused on evaluating community-led Cultural Impact Assessments.

 Susan is from Waskaganish and was born across the Rupert Bay from it.
 She has a strong love for the land she grew up on.
 She graduated in Business Accounting and has many years of experience working in finance.
 She came out of retirement to become the EMR’s Accounting Administrator in May 2019.